 Some former bloggers have reported being uninspired and "too busy to write lengthy posts," says the Times.
 Apparently some feel social networking is "good enough" for online expression.
 My question is: When did "good enough" become good enough?

 Blogging is an art form.
-A good blogger puts thought into what they are writing and truly believes in the power of the written word.
-Facebook and Twitter are great for quick, spur of the moment comments that show the author's stream of consciousness; blogs, however, are oftentimes more contemplative and invoke richer conversation among readers.
+A good blogger puts thought into what they're writing and truly believes in the power of the written word.
+Facebook and Twitter are great for quick, spur of the moment comments that show the author's stream of consciousness; however, blogs are oftentimes more contemplative and invoke richer conversation among readers.

-Another question arises in my mind: Are social media and blogs the same vertical?
+Another question arises in my mind: Are social media and blogs in the same vertical?
 In some ways, yes; both are easy-to-access mediums for (anonymous and distinctive) authors to get their thoughts out there in the online sphere.
-The difference between the two, however, is that blogs have been historically more thought-out and edited than many status updates.
+The difference is blogs have been historically more thought-out and edited than many status updates.